Sita Valles

-Sita Maria Dias Valles (Cabinda, 23 August 1951 – Luanda, c.
-1 August 1977) was a paramilitary, doctor and member of the Portuguese Communist Party, in charge of the União dos Estudantes Comunistas (or Communist Students' League).
-She was executed following the events of May 1977, presumably in August 1977 in Luanda, Angola.
+Sita Maria Dias Valles (23 August 1951 – c.
+1 August 1977) was an Angolan revolutionary, doctor and member of the Portuguese Communist Party, in charge of the Communist Students' League.
+She is best known for her participation in the 1977 Angolan coup attempt in May 1977, and was later executed presumably in August 1977.

 Early life

-Born in Luanda in 1951, Sita Valles was the daughter of Edgar Francisco da Purificação Valles, a government agronomist, and Maria Lúcia Aida Florinda Dias Valles, a housewife, a prosperous Goan Catholic couple based in what was then Portuguese-ruled Angola.
+Born in Luanda in 1951, Sita Valles was the daughter of Edgar Francisco da Purificação Valles, a government agronomist, and Maria Lúcia Aida Florinda Dias Valles, a housewife, a prosperous Goan Catholic couple based in what was then Portuguese Angola.

 Seen in her time as pretty, intelligent and charming, she was also bold and independent, according to her biographers.
-She rejected her Catholic upbringing and began her political activity on joining the Faculty of Medicine of Luanda, where she associated with Maoist groups.
+She rejected her Catholic upbringing and began her political activity on joining the Faculty of Medicine of Luanda, where she briefly associated with Maoist groups before switching to a pro-Soviet position.

 Reviewer Adolfo Mascarenhas describes her from a photograph he encountered in her 2018 English-language biography: "...there she was, more standing than leaning on a Morris Minor sedan of the 1950’s, tallish, determined jaw, crossed legs, a shortish white skirt topped by a polar necked long sleeved blouse."

-When she continued her studies in Lisbon, from 1971, she became part of the network of Communist militants and in the União dos Estudantes Comunistas.
+When she continued her studies in Lisbon, from 1971, she became part of the network of Communist militants and in the Communist Students' League.
 There, she would grow into one of Portuguese Communism's most prominent figures next only to Zita Seabra.

 Role following the Carnation Revolution

-At the time of the Carnation Revolution of April 25, 1974, which also erupted in Angola following the overthrow of the Marcello Caetano's government in Portugal, Valles was participating in a congress in Moscow.
+At the time of the Carnation Revolution of 25 April 1974, which also erupted in Angola following the overthrow of the Marcello Caetano's government in Portugal, Valles was participating in a congress in Moscow.
 She decided to return to Angola in the summer of 1975 to participate in the revolution.

 In Luanda she was considered to be part of the ideologically more-orthodox wing of the People's Movement for the Liberation of Angola (MPLA), seen as pro-Soviet, which was directed by Nito Alves and José Van-Dunem.
-By 1976, Alves was the new MPLA government's interior minister while Van-Dunem, an ex-political prisoner, was a key political commissar in the army.
+By 1976, Alves was the new MPLA government's interior minister while José Jacinto Van-Dúnem, an ex-political prisoner, was a key political commissar in the army.
 Sita Valles became "a leading functionary in the government’s Department of Mass Organization".
-Valles married Van-Dunem in 1977 and had a son with him, born on February 18, 1977.
+Valles married Van-Dunem in 1977 and had a son with him, born on 18 February 1977.